Guide to Meeting & Event Planning in

 Game On

-The 266-room Caesars Republic Scottsdale is scheduled to open in February 2024 — with nary a slot machine in sight.
-The resort’s meeting space will include a 7,000-square-foot ballroom.
+The 266-room Caesars Republic Scottsdale opened in March 2024 — with nary a slot machine in sight.
+The resort’s meeting space includes a 7,000-square-foot ballroom.
 The property has the distinction of being Caesars’ first nongaming U.S. hotel.

 Arizona's first Black-owned wine bar, Chic Chef 77, debuted in Tempe in February 2023.
 Owned by celebrity chef Nik Fields, the bar pours from a rotating list of 200 bottles, and serves craft cocktails, appetizers and charcuterie boards.